IwakuraRein/IwakuraRein.github.io/index.md

 ## About me

-I am currently a Master's student at the [University of Pennsylvania](http://cg.cis.upenn.edu/).
+I am a Master's student at the [University of Pennsylvania](http://cg.cis.upenn.edu/) and currently doing an internship at [Thunder Fire Studio, Netease Game](https://leihuo.163.com/en/).
 My interests are Real-time Rendering, Game Development, and Deep Learning.

 ## Selected Projects